kubernetes-retired/external-storage/docs/deployment.md

 Edit the `provisioner` argument in the `args` field in `deploy/kube-config/deployment.yaml` to be the provisioner's name you decided on.

 `deploy/kube-config/deployment.yaml` specifies a `hostPath` volume and a `nodeSelector`.
 You can substitute the `hostPath` volume with your own persistent storage if you like, just mount it at `/export`.
 Pick a node to deploy nfs-provisioner on and label it to match the `nodeSelector`.
+Be sure that the hostPath directory exists on each target host (/exports by default): `mkdir -p /exports`

 ```
 $ kubectl label node 127.0.0.1 app=matthew-nfs